fluencelabs/examples/aqua-examples/vrfun/README.md

 ```

 In addition to the core `proof` and `verify` functions, a `vrf_rountrip` function for a test run is available.
 Moreover, we also provide a (ed25519) key generation function for convenience purposes.
-In general, **you should not rely on a (untrusted) peer to generate your secret key** and instead use some client side tool, e.g., openssl, to create and manage your ED25519 keypair(s).
+In general, **you should not rely on a (untrusted) peer to generate or otherwise handle your secret key** and instead use some client side tool, e.g., openssl, to create and manage your ED25519 keypair(s).
+Moreover, since the private key is required to create the VRF (and proof), even with a trusted peer, it might be best to work with [ephemeral](https://en.wikipedia.org/wiki/Ephemeral_key) key pairs.

 ```rust
 // src/main.rs